 Cover and continue cooking for an additional 20 minutes.

 Take it off the grill and let it sit for 5 minutes.

 Then, get your grub on!

-I love pairing my Smithfield Extra Tender St. Louis Ribs with corn bread, corn on the cob and a hashbrown casserole!
-Let me tell you, my pregnancy cravings have been satisfied with this meal.
+I love pairing my deliciously, easy and quick ribs with corn bread, corn on the cob and a hashbrown casserole!